psvenk/fireroad-warehouse/README.md

 ## Obtaining Data Warehouse access, and setup

 In order to use this, you will need credentials to access MIT's Data Warehouse.
-Here are steps for setting that up (on Linux or macOS running x86-64; details may vary on other platforms):
+Here are steps for setting that up (on Linux or macOS x86-64; details may vary on other platforms):

 1. Request access to subject enrollment data using [this form][2]; specifically,